For the relative in Sweden

 You can apply for your family member if you have a power of attorney to represent your family member.
 At any time at all during the application process, your family member can give you a power of attorney.
 To give another person power of attorney, you can use the form “Power of Attorney”.

 Questionnaire about family relationship and the maintenance requirement

-When your family member has submitted an application for a residence permit to live with you in Sweden, you will have to reply to a questionnaire about your relationship.
-If you are covered by the maintenance requirement, you will also have to show that you can support yourself and your family members who are applying for residence permits and that you have a home of a sufficient size and standard for all of you to live in.
-Your answers are of importance for the Migration Agency's assessment of your family member's application and it is important that you reply to the questions within the period when you have been asked to fill in the questionnaire.
-If you do not meet the maintenance and housing requirements, your family will have their application for residence permits refused.
+Once your family member has submitted an application for a residence permit in order to come live with you in Sweden, you will receive an email.
+The email will contain instructions for logging in to a questionnaire, which you have to fill in within two weeks.
+The questionnaire has questions about your relationship.
+If you are subject to the maintenance requirement, you will also need to show that you meet this.
+Your answers are important for the Swedish Migration Agency's assessment of your family member's application, and it is important that you answer the questions within the time period in which you have been asked to fill out the form.

-In order for you or your family member to be able to send the application from the Swedish Migration Agency website, you as a relative in Sweden need to
+In order for you or your family member to apply online, you as a relative in Sweden need to

 - have a permanent residence permit, temporary residence permit as a refugee or person in need of subsidiary protection or are a Swedish or Nordic citizen if the person applying is your spouse, registered partner or live-in partner